candlepin/subscription-manager-cockpit/HACKING.md

     TEST_OS=fedora-36 make check

+In addition to `TEST_OS`, `Makefile` supports also `TEST_SCENARIO` to specify which branch of subscription-manager.git to test.
+If not specified, it defaults to `main`.
+The special value `system` means that subscription-manager is tested as available in the test image, without trying to manually build it from its repository.

 Please see [Cockpit's test documentation](https://github.com/cockpit-project/cockpit/blob/main/test/README.md) for details how to run against existing VMs, interactive browser window, interacting with the test VM, and more.